 If all dogs in the interaction are behaving this way, chances are they'll have a good chase and play.
 They may start to tire and eventually start to ignore each other when they're done playing.
 Again, their bodies will be soft and fluid.
 They will be relaxed.

-As a dog owners, you’ll head home, tired dogs in tow and happy that they made friends.
+As a dog parent, you'll head home, tired dogs in tow and happy that they made friends.

 Not all canine interactions are so happy and friendly.
 Some dogs aren't well socialized, and some dogs never learned appropriate dog etiquette.